 Show and tell can be a nice option to wrap up the week.
 It can also be used as an incentive to work hard all week.
 This is a great opportunity for students to share a pet from home, a sibling, or even just a story.
 To do this, make sure all the students are muted and students have a quick 30 second share time.
 It may be a good idea to have name sticks to draw for each child to take a turn.

 Kids love directed drawings.
 Art Hub for Kids on YouTube is a great option.
-The teacher can share their screen while the students make their own drawing.
-When the drawing is finished, each student can take turns showing their drawing to the class.
+The teacher can share their screen while the students make their own drawings.
+When the drawing is finished, students take turns sharing with the class.
 Extend this project by assigning it as a writing activity to complete at home and bring back to the next Zoom call to read aloud.

 Would you Rather

 You can use a Zoom whiteboard to play Pictionary.
 To use Zoom’s whiteboard, you’ll want to click the share screen button located in your meeting toolbar, select the whiteboard, and click share.
-You should then see annotation tools that will let you use your mouse to draw as you would for Pictionary.
+You will see annotation tools that will let you use your mouse to draw.